shaneholloman/docmd/docs/getting-started/basic-usage.md

 This will:
 1. Perform an initial build of your site.
 2. Start a web server, typically at `http://localhost:3000`.
-3. Watch your `docs/` directory and `config.js` for changes.
+3. Watch your `docs/` directory and `docmd.config.js` for changes.
 4. Automatically rebuild the site and refresh your browser when changes are detected.

 Open `http://localhost:3000` in your web browser to see your site.
-Any changes you save to your Markdown files or `config.js` will be reflected live in the browser.
+Any changes you save to your Markdown files or config file will be reflected live in the browser.

 To stop the development server, press `Ctrl+C` in your terminal.